OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 In conclusion, combining coffee with macrolide antibiotics presents a fascinating possibility for enhancing their antibacterial activity and mitigating some common side effects.
 The synergistic effect between caffeine and macrolides observed in recent studies suggests that this combination might have therapeutic benefits.
 However, it is crucial to consider individual factors such as drug interactions and personal tolerance to caffeine before incorporating coffee into antibiotic regimens.

-Coffee With Azithromycin
+Coffee and Azithromycin

 Coffee with Azithromycin: A Closer Look at the Interaction between Macrolide Antibiotics and Caffeine